 5. Prepare for telemedicine startup costs

-Starting a telemedicine practice shares many similarities with starting a business.
-You need to think about your startup costs and the return on investment.
+Starting a telemedicine practice can be a little like starting a business.
+You need to think about startup costs and the return on investment.
 Many physicians assume that implementing telemedicine services requires substantial capital.
 However, you might be surprised that you can get started without shelling out a ton of money.

 For the most part, telemedicine startup costs go to the telemedicine platform you choose to work with.
-You may also have to invest money for hiring additional staff and buying equipment, such as computers, tablets, and headphones.
+You may also have to invest in hiring additional staff and buying equipment, such as computers, tablets, and headphones.

 Based on various telemedicine platform pricing, you can typically expect to pay anywhere from $70 to $500 per month.
 You always have the option of using a free platform to familiarize yourself with the use of telemedicine, strategize how to integrate it into your practice, and figure out what features you need before investing in a paid option.
-However, the lack of features and quality of the service is definitely something to consider when it comes to a free solution.
+However, the lack of features and generally lower quality of free services is definitely something to consider.

-According to the Telehealth Implementation Playbook by the American Medical Association, you need to determine whether you're financially ready to embrace telehealth by understanding the cost of setting it up and how it can impact your patients, whether through reimbursements, better access to healthcare, and reduced no show rates.
+According to the Telehealth Implementation Playbook by the American Medical Association, you need to determine whether you're financially ready to embrace telehealth by understanding the cost of setting it up compared to how it can impact your patients, whether through reimbursements, better access to healthcare, and reduced no-show rates.

-It's also worth noting that when properly executed, telemedicine can reduce costs by improving patient experience, providing early diagnosis, and improving health outcomes.
-While you may have to spend money upfront, you can enjoy an excellent return on your investment while providing value to your patients and improving your overall practice’s efficiency.
+It's also worth noting that, when properly executed, telemedicine can reduce costs by improving patient experience, providing early diagnosis, and improving health outcomes.
+While you will have to spend money upfront, you can enjoy an excellent return on your investment while providing value to your patients and improving your practice’s overall efficiency.

 6. Measure your success

 Just like running any business, it's important to measure the success of your telemedicine services.
 Don't forget to check in with your goals and see whether you're inching closer toward them.
-There are many challenges to using telemedicine, and you may have to make changes to your programs and goals along the way.
+There are many challenges to using telemedicine, and you may have to adjust your programs and goals along the way.
 Constant monitoring is vital to ensuring the success of your telemedicine program.

 It's also a good idea to gather feedback not only from patients but your staff as well.
-This is the best way to gauge any changes you may have to implement to ensure that you deliver the best virtual care for your patients.
+This helps gauge any changes you may have to implement to ensure that you deliver the best virtual care for your patients.

 If you're interested in testing the waters and starting a telemedicine practice with minimal hassle, our platform may be the perfect solution.
 Tripment is a healthcare marketplace that provides patients the ability to browse, schedule, and pay for medical consultations and procedures online.